speedment/speedment-doc/pages/getting_started.md

 ## Hello World
-Once your project has been setup properly and you have run the Maven target `speedment::tool`, you can start writing Speedment applications.
+Once your project has been setup properly and you have run the Maven target `speedment::tool` and generated code, you can start writing Speedment applications.

 Here is a small example that will count the number of films that is rated "PG-13" from an example database named "Sakila".
 ``` java